9.4. Class Development

 Class Design and Implementation Considerations

 As a general rule of thumb, programmers usually make attributes private and operations public, but the UML and C++ both support private operations and public attributes.
 Any non-private feature becomes part of the class's public interface.
-Making an operation private is appropriate whenever the class uses the operation internally, but it does not represent a service directly.
-Typical examples include operations representing code common to two or more operations or when a programmer decomposes large, complex operations into smaller, simpler sub-operations.
+Making an operation private is appropriate whenever the class uses it internally, but it does not represent an external service.
+Typical examples include operations that represent code shared by two or more operations, or when a programmer decomposes large, complex operations into smaller, simpler sub-operations.
 These "helper" functions are appropriately private in a UML diagram and a corresponding program class (regardless of the implementing language).

 Conversely, non-private data makes maintaining a stable public interface much more difficult.
 A stable public interface is one in which features (operations and attributes) are not removed or changed once they become available to client programs.
 Programmers may add new features to a public interface without adversely affecting its stability.
 However, once client code can use a public interface feature, that feature cannot be withdrawn or modified without potentially affecting existing client code.
 So, you should have a compelling reason to make an attribute non-private, and articulating your reason is a prerequisite for making that design decision.